binary-banter/binary-banter.github.io/content/redstone-simulator.md

 ## Debouncing

-Repeaters, torches, and comparators in minecraft have a behaviour that is not well documented that we like to call *debouncing*.
-These blocks can't see 1-tick redstone input pulses, they will completely ignore these, but only *sometimes*.
+Repeaters, torches, and comparators in minecraft have a behaviour that is not well documented that we like to call
+<emph>debouncing</emph>.
+These blocks can't see 1-tick redstone input pulses, they will completely ignore these, but only
+*sometimes*.
 We're still not entirely sure how exactly this works, but we decided that no sane person would rely on this behaviour in their redstone circuits, so we decided against including this behaviour in the simulator.
 If you do know exactly how this works, please let us know!